mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Rattling metal work marked FH.
+In direct path of cars so clanks every time a car goes over it.
+Been an issue for months, 16th June :- [7714198](https://www.fixmystreet.com/report/7714198)
 - Fly posting on street furniture, 15th June :- [7713964](https://www.fixmystreet.com/report/7713964)
 - Traffic light at junction is damaged and facing the wrong way.
 There is a risk that drivers may think the traffic ligjt applies to them when it doesn't., 15th June :- [7713661](https://www.fixmystreet.com/report/7713661)
 - Abandoned car for weeks, 15th June :- [7713393](https://www.fixmystreet.com/report/7713393)